deathbeds/pidgy/readme.md

 # `pidgy` minimal literate computing

-`pidgy` is formal [literate computing] library that translates markdown into executable python. it presents a new style of programming, in the `pidgy` metalanguage, that brings new affords markdown files and notebooks.
+`pidgy` is a [literate computing] tool that translates markdown into executable python. it presents a new style of programming, in the `pidgy` metalanguage, that treat literature written in markdown as python programs.

 this project features some serious things and some fun things: